Kindergarten begins in the fall of each school year.

 Registering for Kindergarten

 After you have chosen a school for your child, it's time to look at registration.
 You have to register in person at your school with proof of residence, your child's name, date of birth and citizenship.
+Parents of new kindergarten registrants must complete a CBE registration form at each alternative program or school in which they are expressing an interest.
 Visit our Registration

 page for more information and for the forms you'll need.